Estate plan requirements by state

 - •Healthcare directive: signed and witnessed: most states require witnesses (typically 2).
 Some accept notarization as an alternative.
 This document covers medical decisions and end-of-life care.

-- •Legal capacity: all four documents require you to be of sound mind.
+- •Legal capacity: every document requires you to be of sound mind.
 Most states require age 18+ (Georgia: 14+ for wills; Louisiana: 16+).

 What varies by state